blankaex/blog/_posts/2014-04-26-why-you-shouldnt-stream.md

 ---
 layout: post
-title: "What's wrong with streaming?"
+title: "What's Wrong With Streaming?"
 date: 2014-04-26
-excerpt: I happen to know a gentleman and scholar who once shared with me an insightful analogy in regards to this topic.
+excerpt: "I happen to know a gentleman and scholar who once shared with me an insightful analogy in regards to this topic.
 Paraphrasing his words, it went something like this."
 tag:
 - Anime
 - Rambling